2019 OEDC Stakeholder Report

 Small Business, Entrepreneurship & Marketing Programs

 To strengthen communities in rural and underserved parts of the state, the OEDC manages programs and services designed to support entrepreneurship, encourage new business enterprises, grow local businesses organically and take second-stage businesses to the next logical level of growth, such as being ready to successfully export.
-Programs include Startup centers in rural communities, Economic Gardening, Global Entrepreneurship Month, publications, resources and webinars, and education and technical assistance.
+This ecosystem includes programs focused on ideation, technical assistance, training and education and small business growth, from ideation through the second-stage.
 This unit also directs the state’s business attraction, retention and investment marketing strategies, including the Choose Washington, Maritime Blue and Startup Washington websites.

 The “economic gardening program was approved as a pilot in 2016 to gauge the effectiveness of a strategy for taking second-stage companies to the next level by removing roadblocks to growth.
 A total of 26 companies were accepted, 24 completed the requirements.
 The program was renewed by the state legislature and began to recruit more second-stage companies in July 2018.
 Enrollment continues now that funding was made available for a sustained effort to support these potentially high-growth businesses.

 12 of the initial 24 companies have reported results related to their participation in Economic Gardening.
 Graduating companies reported or projected more than $14 million in additional sales because of the program.
 Efforts continue to improve the reporting which is a requirement for participation in the program.
 Following the pilot period, the OEDC lacked the necessary human resources to track additional sales revenue and staffing accurately